-President Sebastian Piñera visited Australia in September 2012, accompanied by Foreign Minister Alfredo Moreno.
+September 2012: President Sebastián Piñera visited Australia, accompanied by Foreign Minister Alfredo Moreno.
 Memorandums of Understanding on trilateral development cooperation with AusAID, mining with the CSIRO and biosecurity with the Department of Agriculture, Fisheries and Forestry were signed during the visit.
-Following the visit, President Piñera and Acting Prime Minister Wayne Swan issued a Joint Statement.
+Following the visit, President Piñera and the then Acting Prime Minister Wayne Swan issued a Joint Statement.

 2011, 2012, 2013: The Chilean Minister for Mines, Hernán de Solminihac visited Australia and signed MOUs with the Department of Resources, Energy and Tourism and the South Australian Government.